Defenceman: Parallel Ice (Non-Canonical Saga)

 Copyright© 2025 by Cold Creek Tribute Writer

-The next morning, the NCAA release goes out just after sunrise — three short sentences of bureaucratic calm: “The Committee has concluded its review of Mr. Michael Stewart.
+The NCAA release drops just after sunrise—three short sentences of bureaucratic calm: “The Committee has concluded its review of Mr. Michael Stewart.
 No violations were found under NCAA Bylaw 12-B.”

-By eight o’clock, the reaction begins.
+By eight o’clock, the reaction starts.
 Student boards, booster blogs, and early-morning talk shows replay the same headline, each adding its own spin.
-Old runway photos and Calvin Klein shots circulate again, a few anonymous accounts insist the hearing was fixed, that strings were pulled.
+Old runway photos and Calvin Klein shots circulate again.
+A few anonymous accounts insist the hearing was fixed, that strings were pulled.
 The organized smear is gone, but the echo moves on its own.

-At Michael’s condo, Hanna scrolls through the feeds.
+At my condo, Hanna scrolls through the feeds.
 “Seventy-five mentions a minute,” she says.
 “Nothing viral yet, but one booster site’s stirring the pot.”

-Hanna nods and opens the file, the text is plain, factual: The NCAA has completed its review and confirmed that Michael Stewart remains in full standing.
+Hanna nods and opens the file.
+The text is plain, factual: The NCAA has completed its review and confirmed that Michael Stewart remains in full standing.
 I thank the NCAA for its review and the University for its support.
-Now back to class and the ice—no spin, no emphasis — just clarity.
-Hanna saves the draft but leaves it unpublished.
+Now back to class and the ice.
+No spin, no emphasis—just clarity.
+She saves the draft but leaves it unpublished.

-Across campus, the Athletic Department issues its own release — two polite paragraphs folded between recruiting notes.
-Athletic Director Langley reads it once.
-“We should’ve coordinated timing,” he mutters.
+Across campus, the Athletic Department issues its own release—two polite paragraphs folded between recruiting notes.
+Langley reads it once.
+“We should’ve coordinated timing,” he mutters to Angie.

-Angie looks up from her monitor, “the NCAA notice’s been public for hours.
+She looks up from her monitor.
+“The NCAA notice has been public for hours.
 We look late to our own story.”

 Langley exhales.
 “We’re supposed to lead, not echo.”

-An hour later, Captains Ryan Nash and Drew Carter call next.
+An hour later, Ryan Nash and Drew Carter call.
 “Back on the ice, Mikey,” Ryan says.
 “About damn time.”

-Michael thanks them quietly, relief settles in — not triumph, just stillness.
+I thank them quietly.
+Relief settles in—not triumph, just stillness.
 For the first time in weeks, there’s nothing left to defend.

 At the Chicago office, Bill forwards the official NCAA memorandum to Rourke, Melissa, Kiyomi, and Hanna.
 One line is highlighted in yellow: No violation found under NCAA Bylaw 12-B; independent professional activities affirmed.